 “I am looking forward to assisting in the efforts to preserve and disseminate Alaska Native languages.
 Current efforts are being put forth so that my children and future generations will be able to learn to speak their language as well as understand their history and culture.
 It’s awe-inspiring to be a part of something so important,” Jennifer shares.

-Doyon Languages Online
+Doyon Languages Education Project Manager

 Jenna, a Doyon, Limited shareholder and a past Doyon Foundation scholarship recipient, was born and raised in Fairbanks, Alaska.
 She is the daughter of Diane Evans-Sommer of Galena, Alaska, and Fred Sommer of Nulato, Alaska.
 She is the granddaughter of Dorothy Sommer and the late Fred Sommer, Jr., both from Nulato, Alaska, and Lilly and Alfred Evans from Galena, Alaska.
 Jenna has two daughters.